dunossauro/lexical-dispersion/README.md

 # lexical-dispersion

-A simple tool to analyze language patterns in text files
+A simple graphical tool to analyze language patterns in text files

 example: